 The garden consists of the Top Garden, The River Lark and Mill Pond, The Quandaries, The Low Garden and The Strip.

-The garden is open from Friday 1st April 2016 to the end September on Wednesdays, Fridays and Sundays 2 - 5pm.
+The garden is open from 2nd April to end of September 2017 on Wednesdays, Fridays and Sundays 2 - 5pm.
 Tea, coffee, delicious home-made cake and plants are for sale.
 Disabled access is possible through most of the garden and toilet facilities are available.
-There is an entrance fee of £4.00 standard admission and £4.40 Gift Aid admission.
+There is an entrance fee of £4.50 standard Admission and £5.00 Gift Aid.
 If you would like to read more about the garden, a leaflet is available here for download.
 Our garden also features in the

 RHS Garden Finder, click the logo to see us.